-Aim 5 Targets for 2022 Actions to achieve targets Led By Budget Timeframe 5.1 To analyse PB4L data and identify behavioural patterns Fortnightly analysis of behavioural data PB4L Data analyser \$4,000 5.2 Through support programmes there will be a focus on health and well being for our community Weekly meetings for our support network, SENCO, LSC, SWIS, RTLB SENCO ongoing 5.3 Through the school support networks ensure the required support for whanau is available Early identification of student, whanau at risk / needs analysis SENCO Ongoing 5.4 Ensure policies and procedures are in place for staff well being Regular dialogue with Schooldocs for latest policies BOT / Principal Ongoing 5.5 To ensure student physical and emotional safety is a priority Duty staff are effective and there is regular communication across staff, students and whanau Principal Ongoing 5.6 Policies and procedures in place for safe use of digital technology ICT contract signed by students and parents and regular student education around ethics ICT coordinator annually
+Aim 5 Targets for 2024 Actions to achieve targets Led By Budget Timeframe 5.1 To analyse PB4L data and identify behavioural patterns Fortnightly analysis of behavioural data PB4L Data analyser \$7,600 Hospitality and School lunch survey 5.2 Through support programmes there will be a focus on health and well being for our community Fortnightly meetings for our support network, SENCO, LSC, SWIS, RTLB SENCO ongoing 5.3 Through the school support networks ensure the required support for whanau is available Early identification of student, whanau at risk / needs analysis SENCO Ongoing 5.4 Ensure policies and procedures are in place for staff well being Regular dialogue with School Docs for latest policies BOT / Principal ? staff BOT Rep Ongoing 5.5 To ensure student physical and emotional safety is a priority Duty staff are effective and there is regular communication across staff, students and whanau Principal Ongoing 5.6 Policies and procedures in place for safe use of digital technology ICT contract signed by students and parents and regular student education around ethics ICT coordinator annually meaningful relations (4) Holistic well being.

-This charter document is the culmination of newsletter surveys, student, teacher, parent / whanau, community, Iwi consultation and Board of Trustees, working together for the betterment of the Coley Street School Community.
-It also links with the Raukawa Education Plan and Community of Learning levers of change (1) seamless pathways,(2) adaptive, Innovative teaching and learning strategies, (3) meaningful relations (4) Holistic well being
+This charter document is the culmination of newsletter surveys, student voice, teacher, parent / whanau, community, Iwi consultation and Board of Trustees, working together for the betterment of the Coley Street School Community.
+It also links with the Raukawa Education Plan and Kahui Ako levers of change (1) seamless pathways,(2) adaptive, Innovative teaching and learning strategies, (3)